lbogdan/ramblings/kubernetes-kubeadm-adventure/README.md

 #         [ERROR FileContent--proc-sys-net-ipv4-ip_forward]: /proc/sys/net/ipv4/ip_forward contents are not set to 1
 ```

-For the first, we need the `br_netfilter` kernel module loaded, and for the second we need to enable IP forwarding:
+For the first, we need to load the `br_netfilter` kernel module, and for the second we need to enable IP forwarding:

 ```sh
 cat <<EOF >/etc/modules-load.d/kubeadm.conf